Marilyn Monroe Poetry

 in which she was caught in

 unguarded moments.
-One of the pictures―the one where she's
+One of the pictures―the one in

-Her poetry has been collected into a book titled Fragments: Poems, Intimate
+Her writings has been collected into a book titled Fragments: Poems, Intimate

 Notes, Letters by Marilyn Monroe.
 The title makes me think of the first

-great lyric poet we know by name, Sappho of Lesbos, because most of her poems have
+great lyric poet we know by name, Sappho of Lesbos, because most of Sappho's poems have

 the terms "sapphic" and "lesbian."
 Marilyn's fragments include poems written in